mpoiaganova/poiaganova/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

-I am a doctoral candidate at the Chair of Marketing for Social Impact, University of Zürich, studying how (AI-driven) technology can be designed to help people achieve their goals.
-Drawing on cognitive and behavioral science, I examine two settings: consumers discovering products through recommender systems and AI assistants, and learners acquiring new skills through AI tutors.
+I am a doctoral candidate at the **Chair of Marketing for Social Impact, University of Zürich**, studying how (AI-driven) technology can be designed to help people achieve their goals.
+Drawing on cognitive and behavioral science, I currently examine two settings: consumers discovering products with recommender systems and AI assistants, and learners acquiring new skills with AI tutors.
 Methodologically, I work with field and lab experiments as well as observational data.